How to Find an Entry Level ChE Position or Internship

 - Consider joining BYU Chemical Engineering Alumni LinkedIn Group and asking there

-- Search BYU Alumni Database. (click on the small directory hyperlink, log in using your BYU netid and password, under advanced search you can specify major and company).
+- Search BYU Alumni Directory. (log in using your BYU netid and password, under advanced search you can specify major and company).

-- Talk with you BYU ChE Advisor for contacts (ask ChE secretaries who it is if necessary).
+- Talk with your BYU ChE Advisor for contacts (ask ChE secretaries who it is if necessary).

 3. Resume Optimization

 - Prepare a resume that is professional and adequately sells you to the company.

 - Be aware of resume help from the college (around the time of the career fair) and from our local chapter of AIChE.